-Śańkarācārya and the later commentators expand this later into a full-fledged theory of the witness or $s\bar{a}ks\bar{i}$ present in all the three states of waking, dreaming and deep sleep experience.
+Sankarācārya and the later commentators expand this later into a full-fledged theory of the witness or sākṣī present in all the three states of waking, dreaming and deep sleep experience.

-Statements like 'I am Brahman'.17 'That you are'.18 'Brahman is Ānanda'.19 'Brahman is knowledge'20...called the mahāvākyas, are paving the way that would logically lead to the one and only truth called Brahman, not different from the enduring jīva entity or the self in man.
+Statements like 'I am Brahman'.
+That you are'.
+Brahman is Ānanda'.
+Brahman is knowledge'.
+Called the mahāvākyas, are paving the way that would logically lead to the one and only truth called Brahman, not different from the enduring jīva entity or the self in man.
 Thus the Brhadāranyakopaniṣad summarises this truth as 'The great endless infinite reality is but pure intelligence'.
-'The same Upaniṣad again describes the ultimate in these words 'Through what should one know that owing to which all this is known...through what O Maitreyi, should one know the knower?'21 fundamentals of advaita philosophy.
-He explains the principle of adhyāsa in his preamble to the Brahmasūtrabhāsya.
-The two key words he uses there are asmatpratyaya and yusmatpratyaya, the subject and the object; the former is characterised by awareness and its sphere is the notion of 'I' while the latter covers all the objects.
-There is an erroneous identification of the properties of those two on each other which is adhyāsa, according to Sankara.23 To give an example, when one says 'I am this body' the body as such is superimposed on the self conceived of as 'I' i.e. the separateness of the body and the self is forgotten.
+The same Upaniṣad again describes the ultimate in these words 'Through what should one know that owing to which all this is known...through what O Maitreyi, should one know the knower?'

+Building on these blocks Sankara develops his unique theory of adhyāsa or superimposition.
+Though Gaudapāda mentions the rope-snake illusion22 and hints at adhyāsa it was left to Sankara to build the theory in all its details to fit the fundamentals of advaita philosophy.
+He explains the principle of adhyāsa in his preamble to the Brahmasūtrabhāsva.
+The two key words he uses there are asmatpratyaya and yuşmatpratyaya, the subject and the object; the former is characterised by awareness and its sphere is the notion of 'I' while the latter covers all the objects.
+There is an erroneous identification of the properties of those two on each other which is adhyāsa. according to Sankara.
+23 To give an example, when one says 'I am this body' the body as such is superimposed on the self conceived of as 'I' i.e. the separateness of the body and the self is forgotten.
 Similarly when one says 'This is my body' the attributes of the body are superimposed on the self i.e. the attributes are mixed up.
-And this mixing up or adhyāsa is itself avidvā; its opposite or the ascertainment of the nature of the vastu (real entity) by separating the superimposed thing from it is called vidyā.
+And this mixing up or adhyāsa is itself avidyā; its opposite or the ascertainment of the nature of the vastu (real entity) by separating the superimposed thing from it is called vidvā.